 Patch Welling says that when you start getting anxious or overly upset about a purchase that cannot be made (or when you keep fighting and becoming emotional with your significant other about an item you just have to have) it is time to ask for help.

 So while shopping can be harmless – and it might make you feel relaxed – moderation is key.

 And if you now find yourself with a house full of items you don’t need and actually have no space for, why not donate some things to charity?

 You could also try your hand at selling your unused items online via Amazon or eBay like some of our customers in our Access Self Storage Stevenage store.

-Or, if you are not quite ready to part with your goods just yet – stick it in one of our many self storage locations across the UK, like Manchester, Coventry, Chelsea, or even Edmonton!
+Or, if you are not quite ready to part with your goods just yet – stick it in one of our many branches across the UK, like Access Self Storage Manchester, Access Self Storage Coventry, Access Self Storage Chelsea, or even Access Self Storage Edmonton!